28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 8. Honey Berry Cafe

-Honey Berry Cafe is pretty new to the breakfast chain world — its first restaurant opened in 2019, and to date, it's only got 9, although the Milwaukee Journal Sentinel notes that some of this expansion took place while pandemic precautions were still in place so that might have slowed things down a bit.
-Nearly all of the Honey Berry Cafes to date are located in the Midwest, most in the Chicagoland area with a few in the Milwaukee suburbs, but there is an outpost in Dallas, Texas.
+Honey Berry Cafe is pretty new to the breakfast chain world — its first restaurant opened in 2019, and to date, it's only got 13 locations.
+Nearly all of the Honey Berry Cafes to date are located in the Midwest, most in the Chicagoland area with a few in the Milwaukee suburbs, but there are outposts in Texas and Colorado.

-While Honey Berry may still be experiencing some growing pains during a tough time for the foodservice industry, it's definitely a chain to keep an eye on.
+While Honey Berry may still be growing, it's definitely a chain to keep an eye on.
 The portions are generous, the food is high quality, and the extensive menu caters to a number of different diets with gluten-free, vegan, and heart-healthy offerings.
-Where Honey Berry really shines, however, is with its specialty pancakes, french toast, and waffles.
-Try the Banana Coconut Cream Crepes, the Blueberry Danish Pancakes, or go for broke with the breakfast/dessert French Toast Sundae — yes, it's french toast topped with ice cream and chocolate syrup, and it's worth every last calorie.
+Where Honey Berry really shines, however, is with its specialty pancakes, French toast, and waffles.
+Try the Banana Coconut Cream Crepes, the Blueberry Danish Pancakes, or go for broke with the breakfast/dessert French Toast Sundae — yes, it's French toast topped with ice cream and chocolate syrup, and it's worth every last calorie.

 7. Broken Yolk Cafe

-The Broken Yolk Cafe started out as a standalone restaurant (as most chains did, once upon a time) in San Diego back in 1979, but in its 30th year of operation had its first brush with nationwide fame.
+The Broken Yolk Cafe started out as a standalone restaurant (as most chains did, once upon a time) in San Diego back in 1979, but in its 30th year of operation, the chain had its first brush with nationwide fame.
 Adam Richman paid a visit to tackle the Iron Man Omelet, which consists of a dozen eggs, half a pound of cheese, and a bunch of veggies and comes accompanied by a pound and a half of home fries.
-This episode aired during the third season of "Man vs. Food," and suddenly the cafe was a huge hit (via Best Food Challenges).
-Expansion followed, and it now has over 30 locations in California, Arizona, Nevada, Texas, Florida, and Idaho.
+This episode aired during the third season of "Man vs. Food," and suddenly, the cafe was a huge hit.
+Expansion followed, and it now has over 40 locations in California, Arizona, Nevada, Texas, Florida, and Idaho.

-We're not sure whether you can still follow in Richman's footsteps my tackling the Broken Yolk's enormous omelet, although the Chandler, Arizona location was still advertising the challenge as recently as 2019.
+We're not sure whether you can still follow in Richman's footsteps by tackling the Broken Yolk's enormous omelet, although there are videos online of people competing in this challenge as recently as 2023.
 If your appetite is less gargantuan, though, Broken Yolk's menu has plenty more to offer.
 If you've got a sweet tooth, don't miss the Tiki Toast, which is grilled Hawaiian bread topped with berries, coconut, and caramel.
 Savory more your thing?
-The Border benedict puts a Southwestern spin on the brunch classic by using corn cakes, carne asada, and poblano sauce.
+The Border Benedict puts a Southwestern spin on the brunch classic by using corn cakes, carne asada, and poblano sauce.
 If you can't make up your mind between sweet and savory, though, you can always have a little bit of both with a scrumptious raspberry-sauced Monte Cristo sandwich.

 6. The Flying Biscuit Cafe

 The Flying Biscuit Cafe is another nouveau-trendy breakfast chain with a down-home hipster vibe.
-It started up in Georgia in the '90s, but over the past few decades has grown into a modest regional chain with 25 locations in North Carolina, Florida, and Texas.
+It started up in Georgia in the '90s, but over the past few decades, it's grown into a modest regional chain with over 30 locations in South Carolina, North Carolina, Georgia, Alabama, Florida, and Texas.
 One of the best things about the Flying Biscuit's menu is the fact that it does offer a more extensive selection of vegan and vegetarian items than is typical for a breakfast chain — it's even got Beyond biscuits and gravy.
 It also stays true to its roots with Southern dishes like fried green tomatoes and shrimp and grits.
 What we like best are the Southern-inspired breakfast dishes like the Southern Style Benedict with pimento cheese and the Georgia Peaches and Cream Waffle Breakfast.

 The Flying Biscuit also has a beverage menu that goes above and beyond what you find at most breakfast chains.
 In addition to juice, coffee drinks, teas, and smoothies, it also has a selection of mimosas including such out-of-the-ordinary offerings as mango, pineapple, and passion fruit.
 The brunch crowd also has the option of ordering beer, micheladas, sangria, or Bloody Marys made with sake.
 While the reason for this variant version is likely because the restaurant lacks the license to serve hard liquor, the sake does make for a surprisingly tasty, umami-rich alternative to vodka.